 Welcome to a future of more efficient -- and smarter? -- co-workers

 Robotic process automation (RPA), sometimes referred to as software that automates other software, performs high-volume, manual, repeatable tasks by mimicking how humans interact with computers.
-Intelligent or cognitive computing, it's more advanced relative, leverages machine learning and artificial intelligence and other technologies to take on human tasks that call for problem-solving skills and judgment.
+Intelligent or cognitive computing, RPA's more advanced relative, uses machine learning and artificial intelligence and other technologies to take on human tasks that call for problem-solving skills and judgment.
 Together, these cutting-edge technologies will provide significant efficiencies and savings for enterprises and radically change how work gets done.

 3Augmented and virtual reality-